South Korea justice ministry prepares to ban cryptocurrency trading, exchanges raided

 Park Nok-sun, a cryptocurrency analyst at NH Investment & Securities, said the herd behaviour in South Korea’s virtual coin market has stoked concerns.

-Indeed, Bitcoin BTC=BTSP's 1,500 percent surge last year has stoked huge demand for cryptocurency in South Korea, drawing college students to housewives and sparking worries of a gambling addiction.
+Indeed, Bitcoin BTC=BTSP's 1,500 percent surge last year has stoked huge demand for cryptocurrency in South Korea, drawing college students to housewives and sparking worries of a gambling addiction.

 “Virtual coins trade at a hefty premium in South Korea, and that is herd behaviour showing how strong demand is here,” Park said.
 “Some officials are pushing for stronger and stronger regulations because they only see more (investors) jumping in, not out.”